AlfredDaimari/kubernetes-energy/README.md

 # continnum cluster setup (in the continuum directory)
 continuum.py basic.cfg
 ```
-**Step 4:** Remember to store the ssh keys, machine name for each vm in the cluster
+**Step 4:** Remember to store the ssh keys, machine name for each vm in the cluster in a file

 ### Setup scaphandre
 **Step 1:** Install scaphandre on the host, click [here](https://hubblo-org.github.io/scaphandre-documentation/tutorials/compilation-linux.html) for linux compilation. **Remember to install qemu feature with cargo**